ercbk/nested-cross-validation-comparison/README.md

       - outer loop: 5 folds
       - inner loop: 2 folds

-(Size of the data sets are the same as those in the original scripts by the authors)
+The sizes of the data sets are the same as those in the original scripts by the authors.
+[MLFlow](https://mlflow.org/docs/latest/index.html) is used to keep track of the duration (seconds) of each run along with the implementation and method used.

 Various elements of the technique can be altered to improve performance.
 These include: